eerimoq/simba/doc/user-guide/socket-devices.rst

 Devices
 ~~~~~~~

-These drivers suppors the socket device protocol.
+These drivers supports the socket device protocol.

 Uart
 ^^^^